dreamengine/DETableViewCell/README.md

 `DETableViewCell` uses a custom NSCache object that is also sensitive to low memory warnings.
 The cache will automatically evict items as memory constraints increase, which means you don't have to worry about `DETableViewCell's` caching strategies.

-However, it may still be prudent manually remove a cached `UINib` from memory before memory warnings occur.
+However, there may be times where you want to manually remove a cached `UINib` from memory before memory constraints occur.
 To do so, call `+removeCellNibFromCache` on the corresponding class.

-There may also be situations where it makes sense to clear the `UINib` cache entirely.
+There may also be situations where it makes sense to manually clear the `UINib` cache entirely.
 To do so, call `+removeAllCellNibsFromCache` on any `DETableViewCell` class.

 #### Example